a) Jeunet started writing Amelie

 Jean-Pierre Jeunet had made two noteworthy movies with Marc Caro, being Delicatessen and City of the Lost Children and so Jorge Saralegui saw them, found them to be amazing and also heard that Jeunet didn't speak English.

 But "So what?" he thought,

 Jeunet was called up for "Alien" by the producers, he was curious about it, and it was impossible for him to say that he wasn't.

-He liked the idea, he was definitely interested in reading the script , and so he read a translated version of the script and this led to a meeting with the producers.
+He liked the idea, he was definitely interested in reading the script , and so he read a translated version of the script and thought `This is the time'. thinking it would be ideal for him because it was so close to his own films - although less comics, less cartoon, and with a little more budget, and this led to a meeting with the producers.

 Since they were director partners Jeunet discussed the whole matter with Caro perhaps expecting him to come along and be his co-director for the movie.

 Caro had different ideas, perhaps saying something to the extent of "Why don't you go it alone on this one because I don't think that they'll let me do my sort of turn of the century Jules Verne of of of art direction, and if I can't have that, i can't really be interested"

 This may have been a reasonable assumption for Caro to make and so Jean-Pierre said "Fine" realising that he was going to have to go it alone.

 He went to Hollywood for the meeting just to see what this was all about thinking that it would be just a day's meeting, to make sure the language wasn't going to be a problem, to test his interpreter, he would behave coolly because that was the best way to get a job, but to his surprise he would find himself there still ten days later.